 Once you have your marketing strategy in place, it’s time to define your specific vehicles, tactics and calendars in your marketing planning.

 Going all in on content marketing this coming year?
 Define whether this means blogging, white papers, webinars, videos, podcasts or other types of content.
-Define the timing and frequency.
+Determine the timing and frequency.
 Define the audience per content piece.

 An excellent tool to help you pick winners among your top options is a matrix defining effort, time, cost and ROI per option.
 Stratabeat uses this approach for both ourselves as well as clients, and it’s extremely effective.
 If your marketing goals are focused on a major achievement in the next six months, then you cannot be relying on a marketing idea, no matter how awesome, that will take too long.
 Similarly, if you don’t have the bandwidth, don’t select options that require a group larger than what you have or what you’re able to outsource.